Tensor ideals of abelian type and quantum groups: Introduction

 Assuming the naturality conjecture for the support of tilting modules, see \S\ref{sec:nat}, which is valid in type A, this leads to a classification of the tensor ideals of abelian type.

 {\bf Main Theorem:} {\em Under the above hypotheses and the conditions in \ref{sec:condl}, there is a canonical bijection between the tensor ideals of abelian type in $\Tilt U_\zeta(\fg)$ and the nilpotent orbits in $\fg$.
-Every prime tensor ideal is of abelian type.}
+Every prime tensor ideal in $\Tilt U_\zeta(\fg)$ is of abelian type.}

 The tensor categories that we construct in order to establish that the prime tensor ideals are of abelian type, are the abelian envelopes of quotients of $\Tilt U_\zeta(\fl)$, corresponding to distinguished nilpotent orbits, for Levi subalgebras $\fl\subset\fg$.
 For details, we refer to Theorems~\ref{ThmClassPrime}, \ref{thm:distab} and~\ref{ThmAb}.
-We also obtain the analogue of this theorem for $\Tilt SL_3$ in characteristic $>3$, see Theorem~\ref{ThmSL3}.